banzaicloud/koperator-docs/docs/_index.md

 ## Motivation

-At [Banzai Cloud](https://banzaicloud.com) we are building a Kubernetes distribution, [PKE](https://banzaicloud.com/products/pke/), and a hybrid-cloud container management platform, [Pipeline](https://banzaicloud.com/products/pipeline/), that operate Kafka clusters (among other types) for our customers.
 Apache Kafka predates Kubernetes and was designed mostly for `static` on-premise environments.
 State management, node identity, failover, etc all come part and parcel with Kafka, so making it work properly on Kubernetes and on an underlying dynamic environment can be a challenge.

 There are already several approaches to operating Kafka on Kubernetes, however, we did not find them appropriate for use in a highly dynamic environment, nor capable of meeting our customers' needs.
 At the same time, there is substantial interest within the Kafka community for a solution which enables Kafka on Kubernetes, both in the open source and closed source space.
 >We took a different approach to what's out there - we believe for a good reason - please read on to understand more about our [design motivations](features/) and some of the [scenarios](scenarios/) which were driving us to create the Banzai Cloud Kafka operator.